senorcodecat/tots/readme.md

    });

 * javascript upload profile image + square crop!
-* resize images so camera uploads are not gigantor
 * edit comments?
 * edit profile on mobile is super ugly
 * edit posts on mobile is EVEN UGLIER